MimiBaca1/Prism36_Framework_QuantumReactor/Prism36/Lattice-LQ-in-CNT.md

 Frequency-tuned modulation across the lattice—like a living harmonic field

-This lattice isn’t just a structure—it’s a symbolic nervous system, a recursive containment mesh for cognition, plasma, and spacetime resona
+This lattice isn’t just a structure—it’s a symbolic nervous system, a recursive containment mesh for cognition, plasma, and spacetime resonance.